-The annual YWCA Stand Against Racism provides the opportunity for communities across the United States to find an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.
+The annual YWCA Stand Against Racism, which occurs the last week of April, provides the opportunity for communities across the United States to find an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.

 We know that structural racism plays a large role in determining the conditions in which people are born, grow, work, live, and age.
 These factors affect people’s access to quality housing, education, food, transportation, political power, and other social determinants of health.
 Understanding and addressing systemic racism from this public health perspective is crucial to eliminating racial and ethnic inequities, and to improving opportunity and well-being across communities.

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: Equal.
 Powerful.
 Unstoppable.